robin-raymond/zax.io/compiler-directives.md

 ### The `concept` directive

-The `concept` directive `[[concept=<option>,error]]` is similar to the `requires` directive but instead causes a `final` function to be treated as a type for the sake of meta-programming.
+The `concept` directive `[[concept=<option>, error]]` is similar to the `requires` directive but instead causes a `final` function to be treated as a type for the sake of meta-programming.
 The `concept` directive will evaluate the function whenever the function name is used as a type in a meta-function.
 Inside the `concept` function, code is executed at compile time to evaluate if meta-type is compatible with the input or output arguments at compile type.

 The `concept` directive can use `if` clauses with the `compiles` clauses to further evaluate compile time without execution clauses.